thycotic/ib-docs/cfg-util/agent-settings/index.md

 * Incremental – Will select the next ID available ID for user or group starting from the defined id
   * If a value has been previously assigned and removed it will not be added back to the available pool
 * Default: Algorithmic

-## Separator Characters

-Replacement character for names with spaces
-Defines how spaces in User and Group names will be displayed on the Unix/Linux hosts

-* Default: __^__